LordSereos/tengui/README.md

 - Modules - folder containing necessary scripts for updating and managing hosts.
 - hosts - file which should be populated with IPv4 addresses of hosts for desired monitoring.

-  	- Should contain information in two columns:
+  	- Should contain information in three columns:
   	  **{IP} {port} {username}**
   	- Example could be: **10.0.0.1 2222 root**